 Response

 The proposed permanent rule change does not change regulations regarding exemptions from the need for a solid waste permit, or the types or volumes of feedstocks that may be accepted.
+Effluent is defined as liquid wastewater discharged into surface waters.
+Effluent discharges are regulated through water quality permits and water quality regulations.
+The proposed permanent rule change does not change how effluent is regulated.
 Comment 4

 Under 40 C.F.R.
 503, the EPA requires testing and annual land loading limits for persistent pollutants including arsenic, lead, and mercury.
 However, the proposed rule ignores non-pathogen pollutants in Type 3 feedstocks, as well as the risk of physical contaminants.